Bloodborne: The Old Hunters

-While traversing Yharnam, the Hunter learns about another dream realm called the "Hunter’s Nightmare".
-Entering the realm, they discover it is a prison for hunters who succumb to bloodlust.
-Traveling through the Nightmare's layers, the Hunter fights their way through hunters who have been transformed into beasts.
-They eventually reach a clock tower and encounter a woman named Maria, one of Gehrman's original hunters who guards the Nightmare's innermost reaches.
+In The Old Hunters, the Hunter enters the Hunter's Nightmare, a realm that imprisons hunters consumed by bloodlust.
+Moving through the Nightmare, they fight hunters transformed into beasts and eventually reach a clock tower guarded by Lady Maria, one of Gehrman's former pupils.

-After defeating Maria, the Hunter discovers the secret she was protecting: the ruins of a fishing village whose inhabitants had been transformed into fish-like people due to their proximity to the corpse of Kos, a Great One.
-Here, the hunter learns that the nightmare is the result of a curse cast upon Byrgenwerth and its offshoots after they slaughtered and experimented on the villagers.
-Continuing through the village, the Hunter arrives at a beach where they discover the Nightmare's source: Kos’ postmortem-born child.
-After defeating the creature, its spirit returns to its mother's side, ending the Hunter's Nightmare.
+After defeating Maria, the Hunter discovers the Fishing Hamlet, whose inhabitants were experimented on after Byrgenwerth scholars discovered the corpse of Kos, a Great One.
+At the village's shore, the Hunter finally discovers the curse's source: Kos' post-mortem-born child.
+After the hunter subsequently fights and slays the creature, its spirit is released from Kos' corpse, ending the curse of the Hunter's Nightmare.

 Development

 Bloodborne was directed by Hidetaka Miyazaki.

 Japan Studio, a subsidiary of Sony Interactive Entertainment, approached FromSoftware concerning cooperative development on a title, and director Hidetaka Miyazaki asked about the possibility of developing a game for eighth-generation consoles.
 The concept of Bloodborne developed from there.
 There were no connections to FromSoftware's previous titles, even though Miyazaki conceded that it "carries the DNA of Demon's Souls and its very specific level design".
 Development ran parallel to that of Dark Souls II.

 The game's Victorian Gothic setting was partly inspired by the novel Dracula, and the architecture of locations in Romania and the Czech Republic.
 Miyazaki also enjoyed H. P. Lovecraft's Cthulhu Mythos series of surreal horror stories, and applied similar themes into the game.
 Miyazaki had wanted to create a game set in such an era as those novels, but he wanted everything to be as detailed as possible, and felt that such a game was only possible on eighth generation hardware.
 This need for high-end hardware, and the fact that the PlayStation 4 was presented to the company first, was the reason the game was a PS4 exclusive, rather than a cross-generation release.
 The developers' target frame rate for the title was 30 frames per second, due to their design choices made for the title.